• Skip to Content

 CSU GE: None IGETC: None District GE: None

-This course focuses on health promotion and health maintenance for the adult client with chronic illness.
-Course content includes pharmacological therapies, the nurse's role in preventive and rehabilitative services, and the maintenance/restoration of physiological and psycho-social integrity through the application of the nursing process.
-This course includes clinical experiences in adult health care units.
-This is an eight week course.
+This course focuses on health promotion and health maintenance for the childbearing family.
+The course content includes pharmacological therapies, the nurse's role in maternity nursing, and the maintenance/restoration of physiological and psychosocial integrity through the application of the nursing process.
+This course includes clinical experiences on maternity units.

 Transfer Status: CSU Degree Applicable: AA/AS